arsanov/error-handling-samples/Readme.md

 >For example, a class could be proxied to add logging or security checking without making the code aware this functionality has been added.

 In my project I use either manually written decorators, or, in my home projects - can be also runtime type generator using TypeBuilder, when it is not difficult to implement.
 Mostly because of studying purposes.
+You can see it [here](ConsoleApp8/ViewModelTypeCreator.cs)

 There is an example of using TypeBuilder in ViewModelTypeCreator.cs, but I would not recommend using it anywhere because it is more difficult to implement and easier to miss something.
 But it works fine in my home projects.